-All models except the Agilent 66111A have two current measurement ranges that can be selected in the Input menu.
-A high current range is available for measuring output currents of up to 7 amperes.
-A low current range is available for improved resolution when measuring output currents below 20 milliamperes.
+All models have three current measurement ranges that can be selected in the Input menu.
+A maximum current range is available for measuring output currents of up to 7 amperes.
+A 1 A current range is available for measuring currents up to 1A.
+A 0.02A current range is available for improved resolution when measuring output currents below 20 milliamperes.
 The low current measurement range is accurate to 0.1% of the reading ± 2.5 microamperes.
 When the current Range is set to AUTO, the unit automatically selects the range with the best measurement resolution.